-MED295 Medical Assisting Externship II
+MED295 Medical Assisting Externship II 3 quarter credits 85 clock hours

 Prerequisites: A&P125, MED100, MED230, MED235, MED240, MED290

 Externship will be performed at a practicing healthcare facility.
 The student will need to demonstrate thorough understanding of skills that have been taught throughout the curriculum.
 Additionally, the student will be required to participate in business office duties under supervision by a physician and/or appointed qualified staff.
 Specific duties will be based on patient and practice needs.
 This will give students firsthand knowledge working with medical patients and gaining on-the-job experience in a professional environment.